Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part2a/README.md

 ![Fig. 8](./images/vector_regs.PNG "Vector Registers")

-The `ya` register comprises the 256-bit `wr[0:3]` registers.
+The `ya` register is comprised of the four 256-bit `wr[0:3]` registers.
 For this example, the `wr0` register is updated with the columns of the coefficient matrix using the `VLDA` (vector load A) mnemonic.
 The `VLDA` mnemonic transfers eight floating-point values from data memory to a vector register.
 In this example, there is a seven to eight-cycle latency from the `VLDA` mnemonic (loading data into `wr0`) to the time the data is used for computation with `VFPMAC`.

 ## Conclusion

 We showed how to calculate a floating-point 8x12 matrix and 12x1 vector multiplication using a `for` loop and the AI Engine APIs in 73 cycles.
-We also showed how to use AMD Vitis™ Analyzer to view some statistics of the generated program (for example, cycles consumed) and examine the generated assembler code.
+We also showed how to view some statistics of the generated program (for example, cycles consumed) and examine the generated assembler code.

-In Part 2b, we aoptimize the program further to achieve a multiply-accumulate operation on every cycle.
+In Part 2b, we optimize the program further to achieve a multiply-accumulate operation on every cycle.

 # Support